holochain/docs-pages/src/pages/get-started/index.md

 Because all data in a Holochain application is immutable once it's written, we don't just go changing existing content, because that would break the integrity of the agent's source chain as well as the data already in the DHT.
 So instead we add metadata to the original data, indicating that people should now look elsewhere for the data or consider it deleted.
 This is produced by `UpdateEntry` and `DeleteEntry` source chain actions.

-For an `UpdateEntry` action, the original "create entry" or `UpdateEntry` action and its entry content on the DHT get a "replaced by" pointer to the new `UpdateEntry` action and its entry content.
+For an `UpdateEntry` action, the original `CreateEntry` or `UpdateEntry` action and its entry content on the DHT get a `ReplacedBy` pointer to the new `UpdateEntry` action and its entry content.

-When the scaffolding tool asks you whether to create a link from the original entry, it's not talking about this pointer.
-Instead, it's talking about an extra piece of metadata that points to the _very newest_ entry.
-If an entry were to get updated, and that update were updated, and this were repeated three more times, anyone trying to retrieve the entry would have to query the DHT five times before they finally found the newest revision.
+When the scaffolding tool asks you whether to create a link from the original entry, though it's not talking about this pointer.
+Instead, it's talking about an extra piece of metadata that points to the _very newest_ entry in a chain of updates.
+If an entry were to get updated, and that update were updated, and this were repeated three more times, anyone trying to retrieve the entry would have to query the DHT six times before they finally found the newest revision.
 This extra link, which is not a built-in feature, 'jumps' them past the entire chain of updates at the cost of a bit of extra storage.
 The scaffolding tool will generate all the extra code needed to write and read this metadata in its update and read functions.

 For a `DeleteEntry` action, the original action and its entry content are simply marked as deleted.
 In the cases of both updating and deleting, all original data is still accessible if the application needs it.

+#### Resolving conflicts

+Multiple participants can mark a single entry as updated or deleted at the same time.
+This might be surprising, but Holochain does this for two good reasons.
+First, it's surprisingly difficult to decide which is the 'correct' version of a piece of data in a distributed system, because contributions may come from any peer at any time, even appearing unexpectedly long after they've been created.
+There are many strategies for resolving the conflicts that arise from this, which brings us to the second good reason: we don't want to impose a specific conflict resolution strategy on you.
+Your application may not even consider parallel updates and deletes on a single entry to be a conflict at all.

 #### CRUD functions

-**By default, the scaffolding tool generates a `create_<entry_type>' function in your coordinator zome for an entry type** because creating new data is a fundamental part of any application, and it reflects the core principle of Holochain's agent-centric approach.
+**By default, the scaffolding tool generates a `create_<entry_type>' function in your coordinator zome for an entry type** because creating new data is a fundamental part of any application, and it reflects the core principle of Holochain's agent-centric approach --- the ability to make changes to your own application's state.

 Similarly, when a public entry is published, it becomes accessible to other agents in the network.
 Public entries are meant to be shared and discovered by others, so **a `read_<entry_type>' function is provided by default** to ensure that agents can easily access and retrieve publicly shared entries.
 (The content of _private_ entries, however, are not shared to the network.)
 For more info on entries, see: the **Core Concepts sections on [Source Chains](https://developer.holochain.org/concepts/3_source_chain/) and [DHT](https://developer.holochain.org/concepts/4_dht/)**.

-**Developers decide whether to let the scaffolding tool generate `update_<entry_type>` and `delete_<entry_type>` functions based on their specific application requirements**.
+Developers decide whether to let the scaffolding tool generate `update_<entry_type>` and `delete_<entry_type>` functions based on their specific application requirements.
 More details in the Core Concepts section on [CRUD](https://developer.holochain.org/concepts/6_crud_actions/).

 !!!